 Elvis: Strung Out © Mark Oliver

-Second Prize of the Jury of the Ministry for Family, Children, Youth, Culture and Sport of North Rhine-Westphalia, endowed with 3,000 €
+Second Prize of the Jury of the Ministry for Culture and Science of North Rhine-Westphalia, endowed with 3,000 €

 Art Union Marmelade